If you’re looking for a unique place off the beaten path in the UK, then consider visiting the Isle of Skye.

 The Isle of Skye is connected to the Scottish mainland by a bridge spanning from the small town of Kyle of Lochalsh to Kyleakin.

 I based myself in the town of Kyleakin.
 It’s a quaint little waterside town with accommodation, a pub, a ruined castle accessible via a narrow (and often muddy) trail, and not much else.

 Kyleakin is walking distance of Kyle of Lochalsh which has a supermarket, a few pubs and a few shops – but it’s pretty small too.

-It will take you about 30 minutes to walk across the bridge but it’s a pleasant walk provided it’s not raining – which is sporadic during the Scottish summer – and offers good views back to Kyleakin.
+It will take you about 30 minutes to walk across the bridge, but it’s a pleasant walk provided it’s not raining – which is sporadic during the Scottish summer – and offers excellent views back to Kyleakin.

 The nearby town of Portree has a range of cafes, bookshops, souvenir shops and supermarkets.
 You’ll find a lot of places serving up fish and chips – great for cold, rainy Scottish days.

 There are a number of companies offering sightseeing tours, but I would recommend hiring a car and suggest you book well in advance or get a car from Glasgow.
 There are only a few cars available on the Isle of Skye and you will find it difficult to see what you want to see without a car.